zhiwen27/A6-Maze/README.md

 Programming Partner Name: Emily (for prototype).

-Other Collaborators (and kudos to helpful members of the class): Jessica, Elaine.
+Other Collaborators (and kudos to helpful members of the class): No.

 Any references used besides JavaDoc and course materials: No.